Molokini Crater

 DETAILS:

-Molokini Crater is a highly popular snorkel and SCUBA destination.
+Molokini Crater is a highly popular snorkel and diving destination.
 Home to hundreds of species of fish and coral (some found nowhere else but Hawai’i), and near perfect visibility, Molokini deserves the attention it attracts.

 Why is Molokini a Crescent?

 The Molokini Islet lies in the Alalakeiki Channel between South Maui & Kaho’olawe.
 Formed by a volcanic activity about 200,000 years ago, Molokini formed in a lop-sided manner.
 Since this crater lacks a northern wall, the crescent-shaped southern side conveniently blocks the majority of the wave action, while the crater basin opens to the ocean.
-A large, protected reef with calm water is the perfect shelter for abundant marine life – and also for world-renowned snorkeling and diving.
+A large, protected reef with calm water is the perfect shelter for abundant marine life and world-renowned snorkeling and diving.

 Note: Alalakeiki Channel has strong currents.
 So even though it may look close, don’t try and kayak here without appropriate knowledge and skill.